 The Commission is currently reviewing the ELV Directive.
 The Commission expects to present a legislative proposal for the review of the Directive in 2022.

-- Q2 2021: public consultation on the revision of EU rules on end-of-life vehicles
+- 20 July - 26 October 2021: contribute to the public consultation on the revision of EU rules on end-of-life vehicles

 - January 2021: launch of the Impact Assessment of the ELV Directive

 Contact: Commission – DG ENV: email@example.com; Consultants assisting the Commission in the Impact Assessment: Oeko-Institut e.V (ELV-Directive-Revision@oeko.de); Joint Research Centre for the study on recycled plastics content: JRCfirstname.lastname@example.org

 - October 2020: publication of the Roadmap for the Impact Assessment of the ELV Directive

 - August 2020: publication of a report supporting the evaluation of the ELV Directive